MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Linux
 +++++

-To flash the image on Linux, use the following command:
+To flash the image on Linux, use the following command (assuming the SDCard device is /dev/mmcblk0):

 .. code-block::